Statistical thermodynamics of economic systems: Statistical thermodynamics

 It is useful to calculate explicitly the entropy $S= \int (-\ln\rho) \rho \ d\bar\lambda$ by using the definition (\ref{dfu}) in the form $-\ln\rho = \ln Q + m/T$.
 The result can be cast in the form \be f:= \left\langle m \right\rangle - TS = -T\ln Q(T,\bar x) \ , \ee so that \be S = - \frac{\partial f}{\partial T} , \quad y_i = - \frac{\partial f}{\partial x_i} \ . \ee This means that the entire information about the thermodynamic properties of the system is contained in the expression for the ``free money" $f$ which, in turn, is completely determined by the partition function $Q(T,\bar x)$.
 In statistical physics this procedure is still used, with excellent results, to investigate the properties of thermodynamic systems.
 We propose to use a similar approach in econophysics.
 In fact, to investigate a model for an economic system one only needs to formulate the explicit dependence of any conserved quantity, say money $m(\bar \lambda)$, in terms of the microeconomic parameters $\bar \lambda$.
 From $m(\bar \lambda)$ one calculates the partition function $Q(T,\bar x)$ and the free money $f(T,\bar x)$ which contains all the thermodynamic information about the economic system.

 In the next sections we present several examples of hypothetical economic systems with relatively simple expressions for $m(\bar \lambda)$.
 In real economic systems, probably very complicated expressions for $m(\bar\lambda)$ will appear for which analytical computations are not available.
-Nevertheless, the calculation of the above integrals can always be performed numerically and the corresponding thermodynamics can be found qualitatively.
+Nevertheless, the calculation of the above integrals for the partition function can always be performed by using numerical methods so that the corresponding thermodynamic properties of the system can be found qualitatively.